SystemFw/blog/content/staging/paxos-failures.md

 if set), but also we cannot override it, (quorum loss on read).
 I then have to explain the multiple values in different epochs, that's the bit the requires the acceptor in common property.

+btw we can explain the happy path case first, where we just contact a different majority of servers.

 ### Write Repair (we do allow rewriting)
 ---